RostislavSerkov/-sql-projects/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Please write a SQL statement that returns a whole list of person names visited (or not visited) pizzerias during the period from 1st to 3rd of January 2022 from one side and the whole list of pizzeria names which have been visited (or not visited) from the other side.
-The data sample with needed column names is presented below.
-Please pay attention to the substitution value ‘-’ for `NULL` values in `person_name` and `pizzeria_name` columns.
-Please also add ordering for all 3 columns.
+Please write an SQL statement that will return the entire list of names of people who visited (or did not visit) pizzerias during the period from January 1 to January 3, 2022 on one side and the entire list of names of pizzerias that were visited (or did not visit) on the other side.
+The data sample with the required column names is shown below.
+Please note the replacement value '-' for `NULL` values in the columns `person_name` and `pizzeria_name`.
+Please also add the order for all 3 columns.

 | person_name | visit_date | pizzeria_name |
 | ------ | ------ | ------ |